davissp14/terminal_tabs/README.md

 # Terminal Tasks

-Specify what you want to run in your terminal tabs, and this script will build your workstation for you.
+Specify what you want to run in your terminal tabs and this script will build your workstation for you.

 *** Currently only compatible with Iterm.

 ## tasks.yml

- Specify tasks to be opened and executed in a separate terminal tabs.
+ Specify tasks to be opened and executed in separate terminal tabs.

    Examples: